part 1

 Creating Forms with Revit Conceptual Masses

-The conceptual mass was divided into mass floors using Revit levels, which allowed the model to automatically calculate:
+The conceptual mass was divided into mass floors using Revit levels, which allowed Revit to automatically calculate the evaluation metrics.
+Dynamo was then used to read and report the values for:

 Point to Ponder